Miley Cyrus’ Hot Mom Tish Slays In Acid-Wash Jeans Showing Off Tattoos On Instagram

 Tish has, of course, proven a major talking point for Miley’s fans this summer.
 The singer’s “Mother’s Daughter” track is arguably referencing her mother from start to finish, with lyrics that definitely suggest that Miley is a chip off the old block.
 The song’s music video also briefly featured Tish: she was seen sitting next to Miley and twinning with the 26-year-old in a woven Chanel suit.

-As Bustle reports, Tish had powerful and loving words for her daughter back in 2017 – things likely haven’t changed.
+As Bustle reports, Tish had powerful and loving words for her daughter back in 2017 and things likely haven’t changed.

 “Miley is who she is, and honestly I don’t know where she got that, because I’m a little more sensitive.
 But somehow I did raise a strong, amazing person that’s self-confident and really doesn’t care what people think.
 She knows that onstage, that’s an artist, a personality she’s created for entertainment.
 But in her real life, she’s not always that person.
 She came to my house this morning and made me a smoothie and did yoga on my porch.”